 If you believe that you have been discriminated against in any manner as described above, you should notify your supervisor, department manager, or the Director of Human Resources.
 In addition, if you believe that you have been discriminated against in any manner because of your sex, sexual orientation, gender, gender identity or expression, you may speak with the Title IX Coordinator or Deputy Coordinator.
 If you are a Dean or Cabinet Member, you also may bring your concern directly to the President of the University.
 Concerns about the President should be directed to the Director of Human Resources, the Chair of the Board of Trustees, or any Trustee with whom the employee feels comfortable speaking.

 Campbell University will continue to direct its management personnel to take such action as may be required to prevent behavior prohibited by this policy.
-All matters will be investigated and appropriate disciplinary action will be taken, up to and including termination of employment, if necessary.
-Retaliation against anyone who complains of or witnesses behavior contrary to this policy is also prohibited.
+All concerns will be investigated and if warranted, appropriate disciplinary action will be taken, up to and including termination of employment.
+Retaliation against anyone who complains of behavior contrary to this policy or participates in an investigation into behavior that might violate this policy, is also prohibited.